 Summer Study: Carleton does not ordinarily give degree credit for courses taken elsewhere during the summer.
-Permission may be given, if there are convincing academic reasons, but it must be requested in advance from the Academic Standing Committee, and the department chair may specify at that time that credit will be granted only upon special examination after the completion of the course.
+Permission may be given, if the student cannot otherwise graduate in twelve terms, but it must be requested in advance from the Academic Standing Committee, and the department chair may specify at that time that credit will be granted only upon special examination after the completion of the course.
 Petition forms for the approval of credit for summer courses may be obtained in the Dean of Students Office.
+Credit may be earned during the summer on approved off-campus study programs.